 "Just sit here and wait for the police," the witness said.
 "Let them deal with it."

 So the driver didn't have insurance and my dad ended up getting a new door at a junkyard and doing all the repairs and body work himself.
-When my mom and dad drove up to Austin to see me perform with the Rice Marching Owl Band at the Rice-UT football game (oh what a tradition that was - Rice vs UT for the annual humiliation), the new door was still yellow with filler in it, a lovely contrast to the green of the rest of the car.
+When my mom and dad drove up to see me perform with the Small Private School Marching Band at the Small Private School- Big State School football game (oh what a tradition that was - Small Private School vs big State School for the annual humiliation), the new door was still yellow with filler in it, a lovely contrast to the green of the rest of the car.

 Good thing my dad grew up working on cars and knew how to do these things.
 He sure wasn't getting any money from the driver.